|

 too.

-Well, in 1992 and for the next several years, I brought my enthusiasm for art and for
+In 1992 and for the next several years, I brought my enthusiasm for art and for

 the beauty of Westchester County to television